A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Deep Reinforcement Learning

 \subsection{Deep Deterministic Policy Gradient}

-For the autopilot problem, the main goal is to find a deterministic and continuous actuator command that could drive the air vehicle to track the target lateral acceleration command in a rapid and stable manner.
-For this problem, we utilise the DDPG algorithm to develop a computational lateral acceleration autopilot for an air vehicle.
-DDPG is a Actor-Critic method that consists of two main function blocks: (1) Critic evaluates the given policy based on current states to calculate the action-value function; (2) Actor generates policy based on the evaluation of critic.
+For the autopilot problem, the main goal is to find a deterministic actuator command that could drive the air vehicle to track the target lateral acceleration command in a rapid and stable manner.
+Since this is a continuous control problem, we utilise the the model-free policy gradient RL approach to learn a deterministic function that directly maps the states to the actions, i.e., the action function is updated by following the gradient direction of the value function with respect to the action, thus termed as policy gradient.
+More specifically, the state-of-the-art policy-gradient solution, DDPG proposed by Google Deepmind \cite{lillicrap2015continuous}, is leveraged to develop a computational lateral acceleration autopilot for an air vehicle.
+DDPG is an Actor-Critic method that consists of two main function blocks: (1) Critic evaluates the given policy based on current states to calculate the action-value function; (2) Actor generates policy based on the evaluation of critic.
 DDPG utilises two different deep neural networks, i.e., actor network and critic network, to approximate the action function and the action-value function.
 The basic concept of DDPG is shown in Fig. \ref{fig:ddpg}.

 Denote $A^\mu \left(s_t\right)$ as the deterministic policy, which is a function that directly maps the states to the actions, i.e., $a_t = A^\mu \left(s_t\right)$.
 Here, we assume that the action function $A^\mu \left(s_t\right)$ parameterised by $\mu$.
 In DDPG, the actor function is optimised by adjusting the parameter $\mu$ toward the gradient of the expected total reward as \cite{lillicrap2015continuous}